 So, that will be good for you if you are investing internationally.

-However, what I don’t really like about Simply Wall St is that the financial information and data provided are just too basic and general for in-depth stock research and analysis.
-(For that, you might want to check out this stock research and analysis platform such as “Seeking Alpha Premium“.)
+However, what I don’t really like about Simply Wall St is that the financial information and data provided are too basic and general for in-depth stock research and analysis.

 On top of that, I don’t feel that there is anything really unique or proprietary about Simply Wall St.